 A common commission split is a 60/40 split.
 Here is an example of a traditional 60/40 commission split:

 While the 60/40 commission split is the most traditional type, there are other types as well that you may encounter in your time as a real estate agent.
 You’ll notice some of these work out better for you and others benefit the brokerage you work with.
 Let’s dive into some of the different types of real estate commission splits you may encounter in your career.
 This is especially helpful for those just starting so they know what to expect in terms of payment after a home is sold depending on the type of split your brokerage uses.

 Check out this video for a quick guide to different types of real estate commission splits, then read on below for a more in depth description.

 When you first start as a real estate agent, chances are you will encounter many brokerages that utilize the fixed commission type of payment.
-In this type of commission, the percentage of the commission is decided upon before any dealings are made and remain fixed.
+In this type of commission, the percentage of the commission is decided upon before any dealings are made and remains fixed.
 The percentages and divvying up of the commission become part of the contract and are well established before the sale and final forms are signed.